 Portfolios, the hottest topic with my students and apparently also in the UX community around the world.
-I’ve given you my two cents in Portfolio for Freelancers and UX Portfolio for a full time job, so what else is there to talk about?
+I’ve given you my two cents in Portfolio for Freelancers and UX Portfolio for a full-time job, so what else is there to talk about?
 Well, how to break the rules, of course!

-Today’s post is for all looking for a full time UX job or for freelancers that work on long term projects through agencies.
+Today’s post is for all looking for a full-time UX job or for freelancers that work on long term projects through agencies.
 I believe this approach will work best for seniors, but it could be an inspiration for all of us.

 The other day I talked with a friend of mine (Hey, Eric!
-If you’re reading this…thanks!) and he pointed out a website of our colleague.
+If you’re reading this…thanks!) and he pointed out the website of our colleague.
 I tell you, if I wasn’t at work at that time, I’d start screaming.
 I cannot remember a time when I’d have so many AHA moments looking at a website and so many moments where I could scream: Exactly!
 Man, you are a genius!